Medically reviewed by Dr. Shunmukha Priya, Ph.D. in Food Science and Nutrition

 Patients who are suffering from Crohn’s disease or Celiac disease are at risk of developing Vitamin B12 deficiency.
 Their B12 status should be routinely monitoring.

-According to the National Institutes of Health, the recommended dietary amounts of Vitamin B12 are as follows:
+As per ICMR RDA (2010) for Indians, the recommended dietary amounts of Vitamin B12 are as follows:

 |14 Years or Older||2.4 micrograms daily|